Things to know about Venice FL

 The first library was also founded in 1926 by the Venice-Nokomis Women's Club.
 This "library" was a few books on a shelf in a local store.
 The library had several temporary homes until 1965 when the Venice Area Public Library was built.
 This building remained in use until it was demolished in 2017 due to mold.
 A new library was constructed in 2018 called the William H. Jervey Jr. Venice Library, named after a benefactor of the new building.

-On July 1, 1926, it was officially incorporated as the "Town of Venice", and soon after, on May 9, 1927, it officially became the "City of Venice".
+On July 1, 1926, it was officially incorporated as the "Town of Venice", and on May 9, 1927, amended its Charter to change its name to the "City of Venice".

 On October 9, 2024, Hurricane Milton made landfall just north of Venice, near Siesta Key, where Venice was near the ground zero of the hurricanes worst storm surge and high winds.
 Milton came less than two weeks after Hurricane Helene caused several feet of storm surge throughout the city of Venice.